Aman697484/Aman697484/README.md

 - 🎯 Looking for an AI/ML internship opportunity to apply my skills in a real-world setting while learning from experienced professionals.

-- 💼 Reach me for any discussions, internships, or collaborations: LinkedIn - Aman Singh
+- 💼 Reach me for any discussions, internships, or collaborations: LinkedIn - www.linkedin.com/in/
+aman-singh-634296258

 🧩 TECHNICAL INTERESTS
 - AI & Machine Learning | Deep Learning | NLP